scottwrobinson/camo/README.md

 * <a href="#contributing">Contributing</a>
 * <a href="#contact">Contact</a>
 * <a href="#copyright-license">Copyright & License</a>

-**Note**: Since Camo is still pre-1.0, the API will likely change often.
-Please see the [CHANGELOG](https://github.com/scottwrobinson/camo/blob/master/CHANGELOG.md) for the latest API changes and bug fixes.

 ## Why do we need another ODM?
 Short answer, we probably don't.
 Camo was created for two reasons: to bring traditional-style classes to [MongoDB](https://www.mongodb.com/) JavaScript, and to support [NeDB](https://github.com/louischatriot/nedb) as a backend (which is much like the SQLite-alternative to Mongo).